mchmarny/pubsub-event-maker/README.md

 # pubsub-event-maker

-Simple utility to stream mocked events into Google Cloud PubSub.
+Simple utility to stream synthetic events into Google Cloud PubSub.
 Good for demo and sample apps.

 ## Run Locally